spatialos/UnrealGDK/docs/content/snapshots.md

 If you're not familiar with snapshots in the context of SpatialOS, please look at the [full snapshot documentation](https://docs.improbable.io/reference/13.1/shared/operate/snapshots) (SpatialOS documentation).

-The SpatialOS Unreal GDK snapshots have two kinds of entities in them: critical entities and placeholders.
+The SpatialOS Unreal GDK snapshots contain two kinds of entities: critical entities and placeholders.

 ### Critical entities

-Critical entities are entities which are utilized for functionality critical to the GDK and are never deleted.
+Critical entities are entities which are used for functionality critical to the GDK and are never deleted.
 They are saved into the initial snapshot and must always exist when launching a deployment.

 Currently the critical entities are:
 * `SpatialSpawner` - an entity with the `PlayerSpawner` component which has a command.
 Connecting clients use this entity to spawn their player.
 * `GlobalStateManager` - an entity with the `GlobalStateManager` component which has a map of singleton classes to entity IDs.
-This entity is used for orchestrating the replication of [Singleton Actors](./singleton-actors).
+This entity is used for orchestrating the replication of [Singleton Actors](./singleton-actors.md).

 ### Placeholders